 When it comes to food, consumers are on the hunt for packaging that can go into the recycling bin, but also which comes from recycled sources.
 In one survey from this year, 41% of respondents said they look for recyclable packaging.

-CPG manufacturers play an important role in supporting this by designing and selecting packaging that is both recyclable and is made with recycled content from post-consumer material.
+CPG manufacturers play an important role in supporting this by designing and selecting packaging that is both recyclable and is made with recycled content.
 Following in the footsteps of leading brands by setting public goals for recycled content (LUSH cosmetics being one example) is a good start.

 Recycled and recyclable content go hand-in-hand, as part of the circular economy – something we’re big proponents of at Sustana Fiber – and packaging presents an exciting opportunity to innovate and prove to consumers that you’re willing to take action on the environment.
 With sustainability already proving to be a competitive advantage for brands, savvy food and beverage brands will increasingly take note of recycled-content packaging in 2020.